lumifyio/lumify/_posts/2014-01-21-what-is-lumify.markdown

 layout: post
 title:  "What is Lumify?"
 author: Jeff Kunkle
+excerpt: It seems fitting that the first post to the Lumify blog spend some time explaining what Lumify is.
+What problem does Lumify address?
+What are the key concepts?
+What can you do with Lumify?
+Read the full post for answers to these questions and more.
 ---
 It seems fitting that the first post to the Lumify blog spend some additional time explaining what Lumify is.
 Summarized in one sentence,